 John 14:1 “Don’t let your hearts be troubled.
 Trust in God, and trust also in me.”

-The Bible Provides Wisdom
+Bible Verses for Wisdom

 When we sit down to read the Bible with the intention of learning and gaining wisdom, God shows up, and we gain a deeper understanding of who He is.
-Here a few scriptures that remind me of the wisdom available through Jesus in the Bible.
+Here are a few scriptures that remind me of the wisdom available through Jesus in the Bible.

 Proverbs 2:6 “For the Lord grants wisdom!
 From his mouth come knowledge and understanding.”